timoschick/am-for-bert/README.md

 ### Annotated Words

-Each key and target word of the PSR dataset is represented as an `<ANNOTATED_WORD>` in the following form:
+Each key and target word of the WNLaMPro dataset is represented as an `<ANNOTATED_WORD>` in the following form:

     <ANNOTATED_WORD> := <WORD> (<POS>,<FREQ>,<COUNT>)